Local land charges

 What paperwork is required?

-In order to carry out a full search we require completion of a LLC1 and Con29R forms and submission of a good quality OS style plan with the search site marked with a red line boundary.
+In order to carry out a search, we require completion of a Con29R/Con29O forms and submission of a good quality OS style plan with the search site marked with a red line boundary.

 The Con29 contains 2 parts and answer a set of standard enquiries that potential buyers may want to know before purchasing.
 The first part, the Con29R is information which the authority is required to provide and reveals issues such as: